 Flood Risk Management

-Doncaster MBC is the largest metropolitan borough in England, covering an area of approximately 568 square kilometres, with a population of 302,400 (2011 census).
+City of Doncaster Council covers an area of approximately 568 square kilometres, with a population of 302,400 (2011 census).
 Doncaster’s topography is predominantly flat (some of it below sea level).
 It relies heavily on an extensive system of man-made drainage channels, pumps and other control structures to drain the land effectively.
 Doncaster is covered by 3 Internal Drainage Boards (Danvm, Doncaster East and Black Drain).

 There are a number of large rivers which flow through Doncaster, namely the River Don, River Dearne, River Torne, River Went and the Ea Beck, along with several other minor rivers.
 The area is split hydraulically between the River Don and River Trent catchments.
 It is also served by 2 Environment Agency Areas, Yorkshire and Derbyshire/Nottinghamshire and Leicestershire, which reflects that the borough is hydraulically split along the southern length of the River Don.
 The borough is split between 3 Water Authorities, Yorkshire, Severn Trent and Anglian (although Anglian only serves a very small area).